nwpost/landmark-data-processing/README.md

 R scripts for processing geometric morphometric landmark datasets and evaluating density-based missing-landmark estimation.

-This repository is associated with the manuscript:

-> **Traditional characters and Procrustes-aligned landmark data: a sensitivity analysis in morphological data type weighting for phylogenetic analyses**

-A formal citation will be added after publication.

-## Citation

-If you use this repository, please cite the associated manuscript:
+If you use this repository, please cite the associated publication:

 [will be added after publication]